Astrosp/Awesome-OSINT-For-Everything/README.md

 - [WorldWide OSINT Map](http://cybdetective.com/osintmap/) - gather basic info around the world.
 - [WhatsMyName](https://whatsmyname.app/) - This tool allow to enumerate usernames across many websites.
 - [os-surveillance](https://os-surveillance.io/) - Gather real-time intelligence from Social media, Cameras, Internet of Things or Crimes and Amber Alerts
 In addition search for Wifi networks and look for planes, vessels, trains and city traffic
+- [Chiasmodon](https://github.com/chiasmod0n/chiasmodon) - Chiasmodon is an OSINT tool designed to assist in the process of gathering information about a target domain.
+Its primary functionality revolves around searching for domain-related data, including domain emails, domain credentials, CIDRs , ASNs , and subdomains, the tool also allows users to search Google Play application ID.
  <br>

 ## AI